JumaJuiceTime/CairnHack/resources/more-relics.md

 ### Manual of the Mighty
 - Also known as the _Volume of the Nimble_ or the _Tome of the Wise_.
 - A large, old-looking three-volume book with yellowed pages and a beaten cover.
-- It takes at least a month to study it and by doing so, you can increase your STR, DEX, or WIL score (depending on the book) by 1d4 points to a maximum of 18.
+- It takes at least a month to study it and by doing so, you can increase your STR, AGL, or PRS score (depending on the book) by 1d4 points to a maximum of 18.
 - **Recharge**: Place the book on a shelf in the fabled long lost library of shadows, and leave it there for 12 years.

 ### Wolfskin, 2 charges